 Unit 1: Sport & exercise physiology.
 External Assessment Unit 12: Sociocultural issues in sport and exercise.
-Internal Assessment
+Internal Assessment The focal point of this course is the development of performance, with an understanding of sports science.

 BTEC Level 3 National Extended Certificate in Uniformed Protective Services